Grilled Tilapia Recipe

 Instructions

-• In a large mixing bowl combine the corn, sliced onions, bell peppers, and garlic.
+• Combine the vegetables.
+In a large mixing bowl, add the corn, sliced onions, bell peppers, and garlic.
+Set aside.

-• Melt the 3 tablespoons butter in a separate bowl; stir in ½ tablespoon cajun seasoning, ½ teaspoon salt and ¼ teaspoon black pepper.
+• Make the Cajun butter.
+Melt the 3 tablespoons butter in a separate bowl; stir in ½ tablespoon cajun seasoning, ½ teaspoon salt, and ¼ teaspoon black pepper.

-• Pour the melted butter mixture over the corn, onions, and peppers.
+• Add the butter to the veggies.
+Pour the melted butter mixture over the corn, onions, and peppers.
 Gently toss to combine.

-• Rub the remaining cajun seasoning blend all around the tilapia filets.
-Season with remaining salt and pepper.
+• Season the fish.
+Rub the remaining Cajun seasoning blend all around the tilapia filets.
+Season them with the remaining salt and pepper.

-• Transfer packets to the grill and cook for 15 minutes, flipping them once halfway through cooking.
+• Grill.
+Transfer the tilapia foil packets to the grill and cook for 15 minutes, flipping them once halfway through cooking.

-• Carefully open up the packets away from your face.
+• Finish and serve.
+Remove the grilled tilapia from the grill.
+Carefully open up the packets away from your face.
+Serve with lemon wedges.

 Notes